 This case presents a constitutional challenge to a September 2015 amendment to the City of Providence Zoning Ordinance (the "Student Housing Ordinance" or simply the "Ordinance").
 The Student Housing Ordinance prohibits more than three "College Students" from living together in a non-owner-occupied single-family dwelling in an area zoned R-1 or R-1A.
 The Student Housing Ordinance defines "College Student" as "[A]n individual enrolled in, or attending academic courses at, any college, university or other post-secondary education institution for academic credit, whether in an undergraduate or graduate capacity."
 No distinction is made between graduate, undergraduate, full-time and part-time students.
 All are merely "College Students" for the purposes of the Ordinance.
-Superior Court Decision dated February 12, 2018 ("Decision") (Appendix Tab 2) at pp. 2-3.

-The City's stated purpose for enacting the Ordinance was to address resident concerns about student behavior in the Elmhurst and Mount Pleasant neighborhoods of Providence near Providence College.
-Decision, Appendix Tab 2, pp. 2-3.
+It is undisputed that the City's stated purpose for enacting the Ordinance was to address resident concerns about student behavior in the Elmhurst and Mount Pleasant neighborhoods of Providence near Providence College.
 A press release issued by the Providence City Council on or about September 17, 2015, explains the rationale behind the new law according to Councilwoman Jo-Ann Ryan, its sponsor: